1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

 # Scenerio
 I am assuming to be a junior data analyst in the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
-I will be analyzing the dataset to gain insight to help Bellabeat to be a world player for the smart devices market.
+I will be analyzing the dataset to gain insight to help Bellabeat to be a world player in the smart devices market.

 # 1. ASK